 Release views in Package Management

-We've added a new feature to Package Management called release views (Figure 23).
-Release views represent a subset of package-versions in your feed that you've promoted into that release view.
+We have added a new feature to Package Management called release views (Figure 23).
+Release views represent a subset of package-versions in your feed that you have promoted into that release view.
 Creating a release view and sharing it with your package's consumers enables you to control which versions they take a dependency on.
-This is particularly useful in continuous integration scenarios where you're frequently publishing updated package versions, but may not want to announce or support each published version.
+This is particularly useful in continuous integration scenarios where you are frequently publishing updated package versions, but may not want to announce or support each published version.

 Look for the quick start in Web Access or learn about release views for package CI/CD to get started.